 This School is clear that nude images or videos of children are illegal.
 It may have extremely damaging and long-lasting consequences.
-The school understands that not all incidents are as a result of grooming by a perpetrator, and that some incidents are initiated by the child, as a demonstration of body confidence, body positivity, or maybe as part of an age appropriate relationship.
+The school understands that not all incidents are as a result of grooming by a perpetrator, and that some incidents are initiated by the child, as a demonstration of body confidence, body positivity, or maybe as part of an age-appropriate relationship.
 We have a responsibility to work with children, their parents and carers in ensuring that all pupils are fully aware of the risks, dangers and possible repercussions of sharing nude images and videos.

-- 8.12 Upskirting: typically involves taking a picture under a person's clothing without them knowing, with the intention of viewing their genitals or buttocks to obtain sexual gratification, or cause the victim humiliation, distress or alarm.
+- 9.12 Upskirting: typically involves taking a picture under a person's clothing without them knowing, with the intention of viewing their genitals or buttocks to obtain sexual gratification, or cause the victim humiliation, distress or alarm.
 It is a criminal offence.
-Anyone of any gender, can be a victim. - 8.13 Missing: A child going missing from education is a potential indicator of abuse or neglect.
-Staff should follow the school's procedures for unauthorised absence and for dealing with children that go missing from education, particularly on repeat occasions.
+Anyone of any gender, can be a victim. - 9.13 Absent/Missing: A child going absent/missing from education, particularly repeatedly and/or for prolonged periods, is a potential indicator of abuse or neglect.
+Staff should follow the school's procedures for unauthorised absence and for dealing with children who are absent from education, particularly on repeat occasions.

-All staff should be aware that children going missing, particularly repeatedly, can act as a vital warning sign of a range of safeguarding possibilities.
+All staff should be aware that children who are absent, particularly repeatedly, can act as a vital warning sign of a range of safeguarding possibilities.
 This may include abuse and neglect, which may include sexual abuse or exploitation and child criminal exploitation.
 It may indicate mental health problems, risk of substance abuse, risk of travelling to conflict zones, risk of FGM or risk of forced marriage.
-Staff should be aware of the school unauthorised absence and children missing from education procedures.
+Staff should be aware of the school unauthorised absence and children absent/missing from education procedures.